YBRua/ThinkMatch/README.md

 #### Cheatsheet

-We provide a [cheetsheet](./convert_params_cheatsheet.md) which lists all commands to convert supported models from PyTorch to PaddlePaddle.
-You can simple copy and paste them.
+We provide a [cheatsheet](./convert_params_cheatsheet.md) which lists all commands to convert supported models from PyTorch to PaddlePaddle.
+You can simply copy and paste them.

 #### Parameter Conversion Support List